How to Become a Landscape Contractor: Education and Career Roadmap

 Learn how to become a landscape contractor.
 Research the education and career requirements, licensure and experience required for starting a career as a landscape contractor.

-Do I Want to Be a Landscape Contractor?
+Should I Become a Landscape Contractor?

 Landscape contractors are workers who focus on improving existing outdoor spaces by planting flowers and trees, trimming bushes and installing sprinkler systems and hardscapes, such as patios and walkways.
 Landscaping opportunities may be available in both commercial and residential settings.
 This occupation can be physically demanding, and work must often be completed during inclement weather.